alvinlimfangchuen/alvinlimfangchuen/README.md

 ## About Me

-- 🎓 Pursuing a Master of Science, specializing in [Your Major/Field].
+- 🎓 Pursuing a Master of Science, specializing in Information Technology
-- 🔍 Deeply involved in research focusing on [Brief Description of Your Research Interests].
+- 🔍 Deeply involved in research focusing on Biometrics, Image Processing, & Deep learning
-- 💻 Equally passionate about software engineering, with experience in [Mention Any Relevant Technologies or Projects].
+- 💻 Equally passionate about software engineering, with experience in E-Commerce application, Web-based Aales Analytics, Digital Business using NFC technology,
 - 🌍 Looking to collaborate on projects that are at the intersection of research and technology.

 ## Connect With Me